 Intergenerational relationships strengthen the community.

-In our society, you have baby boomers, generation x, and millennials, but those divisions were nowhere to be found in Wakanda.
+In our society, you have baby boomers, generation x, millennials, and generation z, but those divisions were nowhere to be found in Wakanda.
 The council that advised King T’Challa had people of various ages.
 Elders weren’t at odds with the younger generation.
 Elders were respected by the young and the elders were willing to implement ideas of the young.

 We have a “put out to pasture” mentality in our society where elders are many times seen as out of touch.
 Younger generations are seen as taking too many risks.
 Wakanda’s council showed how you need a continuum of wisdom from elders all the way down to the youngest to help move society forward effectively.